 The Charleston Museum is known as “America’s First Museum,” having been founded in 1773.
 Charleston was still a British colony, so the collection was mostly pieces from Europe.
 It was inspired by the famous British Museum, founded 20 years prior, which explains the replicas of sarcophagi and Egyptian artifacts.

 Upon entering the museum, you are greeted by Charity.
 The wooden statue above was the Charleston Orphan House in the 1800s, majestically watching over the city’s youth.
 This right whale was the highlight of the collection and washed up in the Charleston harbor in the 1880s.

 The Charleston Museum is located at 360 Meeting Street.
 It is open on Monday through Saturday from 9 am to 5 pm and on Sundays from 1 to 5 pm.
-Visiting the museum costs $12, with combination tickets available for the Joseph Manigault House and the Heyward-Washington House.
+Free parking is available at the museum along with across the street at the visitor’s center.